cn7abc/downloader/README.md

 Allows the user to download video & audio from youtube links and specify a portion of the video they want to download.

-To run, download the zip file `downloader.zip` and extract then run `downloader.exe`.
+To run, go to the `output` foldeer, then download the zip file `downloader.zip` and extract then run `downloader.exe`.
 Make sure the exe file stays in the same directory as the other files.

 Or if you have python's compiler, clone the repo and run `py downloader.py`.